practicalli/clojure-web-services/docs/index.md

 Clojure CLI is used to manage library dependencies and run Clojure code, enhanced with [aliases from Practicalli Clojure CLI Config](https://practical.li/clojure/clojure-cli/practicalli-config/).

-Larger projects use Integrant & Integrant REPL to manage components and state, using a reloaded REPL workflow to manage changes in addtion to evaluating functions in the REPL.
+Larger projects use [donut.system](service-repl-workflow/donut-system.md) (or Integrant & Integrant REPL) to manage components and state, using a reloaded REPL workflow to manage changes in addition to evaluating functions in the REPL.

-Persistence is provides via Postgresql (and eventually JUXT Crux)
+Postgresql is used for persistent storage, with next.jdbc and honeysql for database access (SQL).
+Additional persistence tools and services will be added in future.

-tools.build will be used to create Clojure artefacts for deployment, with GitHub actions and Docker used for Continuous Integration and orchestrating systems.
+tools.build is used to create Clojure artefacts for deployment, with GitHub actions and Docker used for Continuous Integration and orchestrating systems.

 make is a general build tool used to support project development and support automation of wokflow tasks.